SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Construction and content

 \subsection{Modeling structured tabular variables with a Bayesian network}

+\rebut{For this part of the process, we enlisted an expert with over 30 years of experience in primary care.
+The expert has a background in developing and applying Bayesian networks in clinical settings and received support from the authors for any technical questions that arose.}\\

-\paragraph{Causal structure} We asked an expert to define a Directed Acyclic Graph (DAG) which (partially) models the domain of respiratory diseases in primary care.
+\textbf{Causal structure}\quad We asked the expert to define a Directed Acyclic Graph (DAG) which (partially) models the domain of respiratory diseases in primary care, shown in Fig. \ref{fig:data_generation}.
 In this DAG, a directed arrow between two variables models a causal relation between them.
-The full DAG is shown in the top portion of Figure \ref{fig:data_generation}.

-Central to the model are the diagnoses of pneumonia and common cold (also known as upper respiratory tract infection), which may give rise to five symptoms.
-The expert also modeled some relevant underlying conditions which may render a patient more predisposed to certain diagnoses or symptoms.
-Based on the symptoms experienced by a patient, a primary care doctor decides whether to prescribe antibiotics or not.
-The presence and severity of the symptoms, as well as the prescription of antibiotics as a treatment, influence the total number of days that the patient eventually stays home as a result of illness (the outcome).
-Finally, there are some variables which are not clinical that exert an external influence on the diagnoses, the treatment and the outcome.
-Table \ref{tab:variables_description} summarizes all variables and their meaning, as well as their possible values.
-While this model does not completely describe the real world, we do believe it to be sufficiently realistic for the purpose of generating an artificial dataset.
+Central to the model are the diagnoses of \textit{pneumonia} and \textit{common\:cold}, which may give rise to five symptoms (\textit{dyspnea}, \textit{cough}, \textit{pain}, \textit{fever} and \textit{nasal}).
+The expert also modeled some relevant underlying conditions which may render a patient more predisposed to certain diagnoses or symptoms: \textit{asthma}, \textit{smoking}, \textit{COPD} and \textit{hay\:fever}.
+Based on the symptoms experienced by a patient, a primary care doctor decides whether to prescribe \textit{antibiotics} or not.
+The presence and severity of the symptoms, as well as the prescription of antibiotics as a treatment, influence the outcome, which is the total number of days that the patient eventually stays home as a result of illness (\textit{days\:at\:home}).
+Finally, there are some non-clinical variables which exert an external influence on the diagnoses, treatment and outcome (\textit{season}, \textit{policy} and \textit{self{\text -}employed}).
+Table \ref{tab:variables_description} summarizes all variables and their meaning, as well as their possible values. \rebut{While this model is a simplification of a real-world clinical process, we believe it is sufficiently realistic to fulfill our purpose of generating a simulated dataset.\\}

-\paragraph{Probability distribution} To define a data generating mechanism from which we can sample synthetic patients, we turn the DAG into a Bayesian network by defining a joint probability distribution.
-In a Bayesian network, this joint distribution factorizes into the product of conditional probability distributions for each variable, as shown in Equation (\ref{eq:joint_distr}).
-We parameterize these using four different approaches.
+\textbf{Probability distribution} \quad To define a data generating mechanism from which we can sample simulated patients, we turn the DAG from Fig. \ref{fig:data_generation} into a Bayesian network by defining a joint probability distribution.
+This distribution, shown in Equation \eqref{eq:joint_distr}, factorizes into $16$ conditional distributions, one for each variable.

+~\\ We use four different approaches to parameterize these conditional distributions. \rebut{For this process, we again rely on our expert primary care practitioner.
+Given that SimSUM is intended as a simplified, controlled benchmark rather than a reflection of real EHR variability, we find input from a single domain expert sufficient to guide the design of its probability distribution.}\\